Learn How to Grow Fountain Grass (Pennisetum)

 Transplanting

-If you have multiple plants, be sure to provide at least three feet of space between them for adequate airflow.
+If you have multiple plants, provide at least three feet of space between them for adequate airflow.

 Fill in the rest of the hole with soil, firm it in place, then water deeply.